duckdb/duckdb-web/docs/data/csv/auto_detection.md

 ## `sniff_csv` Function

-It is possible to run the CSV sniffer as a separate step using the `sniff_csv(filename)` function, which returns the detected CSV properties.
+It is possible to run the CSV sniffer as a separate step using the `sniff_csv(filename)` function, which returns the detected CSV properties as a table with a single row.
 The `sniff_csv` function accepts an optional `sample_size` parameter to configure the number of rows sampled.

 ```sql